AblionGE/IntelligentAgents2015/deliberative/doc/report.md

     \hline
     \end{tabular}
   \end{center}
+  \label{table}
-  \caption{Total profit for each algorithm with 1,2 and 3 agents for \textit{Switzerland} map with a seed of $23456$.
+  \caption{\it Total profit for each algorithm with 1,2 and 3 agents for \textit{Switzerland} map with a seed of $23456$.
 Agent 1 starts in Lausanne, Agent 2 starts in Zürich and Agent 3 starts in Bern.}
+\endminipage\hfill
+\minipage{0.49\textwidth}
+  \centering
+  \includegraphics[scale=0.3]{img/profit.png}
+  \caption{\it Graph of figure \ref{table}.
+BFS is blue, A-star is red and Naive implementation is green.}
+\endminipage
 \end{figure}

 #### Number of states created and visited

-This table gives the number of states created and visited by only one agent.
+This graph show the number of states created and visited by only one agent.
 Indeed, when there are several ones, the entire tree is recomputed by some agents and the size of the tree depends strongly on the other agents and the current state of the world.

 <!--\begin{figure} [!h]
   \begin{center}